imperionite/marmite/README.md

 <a name="intro"></a>

-# connectly
+# marmite

-Refer to the [connectly-api directory](https://github.com/arnelimperial/connectly/tree/main/connectly-api) for the Django/Django REST API project.
+Refer to the [connectly-api directory](https://github.com/imperionite/marmite/tree/main/connectly-api) for the Django/Django REST API project.

 PostgreSQL was utilized as the database for the project, and Nginx was implemented to manage reverse proxying and load balancing.
 There is a possibility of integrating a frontend service developed in React in the future, primarily for demonstration purposes only.
-All services (as shown in the System Architecture Diagram) are deployed within Docker containers, except for the [connectly-api project](https://github.com/arnelimperial/connectly/tree/main/connectly-api), which runs locally on the host machine to simplify usage and avoid issues related to migrations.
+All services (as shown in the System Architecture Diagram) are deployed within Docker containers, except for the [connectly-api project](https://github.com/imperionite/marmite/tree/main/connectly-api), which runs locally on the host machine to simplify usage and avoid issues related to migrations.

-The REST API endpoints can be accessed through HTTPS, specifically at localhost https://127.0.0.1:8080/{endpoint}/, since the default Django server port 8000 is being [proxied](https://github.com/arnelimperial/connectly/blob/main/nginx/nginx.conf).
+The REST API endpoints can be accessed through HTTPS, specifically at localhost https://127.0.0.1:8080/{endpoint}/, since the default Django server port 8000 is being [proxied](https://github.com/imperionite/marmite/blob/main/nginx/nginx.conf).

 Certain sensitive `environment variables` are currently made visible; however, their exposure will be minimized in accordance with the project's requirements in the near future.